An in-depth look at Medjet Assist Global Medical Transport

 Is there a limit per year?

-Members under the age of 75 are allowed two modes of transport per membership year.
-In the case of a common accident involving multiple enrolled family members, each and every member of the enrolled family will receive one transport.
+Members under 75 are allowed two modes of transport per membership year.
+In the case of a common accident involving multiple enrolled family members, every member of the enrolled family will receive one transport.

 If I am being medically transported by air, will a family member be able to be with me during the flight?

-Yes, all aircraft have the space for critical patients and a family member.
+Yes, all aircraft have the space for critical patients and one family member.

 How long does repatriation take if you are hospitalized abroad?

 Medical repatriation timeframes can vary.
 They depend on many different factors, including but not limited to the time it takes to process the required permits and visas for the countries involved.
-For details specific to your situation, please contact Medjet before your travels.
+For details specific to your situation, please get in touch with Medjet before your travels.

 What does a family membership encompass?